Transgender pregnancy: Abortion

 The prevalence and experiences of transgender, gender expansive, and non-binary people with abortion is understudied.
 Unintended pregnancies can result in transgender men or nonbinary people considering or attempting self-induced abortion.
 Many transgender men report attempting a self-induced abortion because of lack of safe, effective abortion methods.
 Studies differ on abortion rates in trans men.
 Different studies report that between 12% and 21% of trans people's pregnancies end in abortions.
 Some trans people report choosing between abortion and suicide because pregnancy causes them intolerable gender dysphoria.

 Statistics

-According to figures compiled by Medicare for Australia, one of the few national surveys as of 2020, 75 male-identified people gave birth naturally or via C-section in the country in 2016, and 40 in 2017.
+According to figures compiled by Medicare in Australia, one of the few national surveys as of 2020, 75 male-identified people gave birth naturally or via C-section in the country in 2016, and 40 in 2017.